Herbert and Inge Littauer Nursing Scholarship

 - have/will be relocating from interstate or rural/regional Victoria to study at RMIT

 - were born overseas, are from a non-English speaking background and recently migrated to Australia

 - are a current or former refugee

-- completed secondary school at a School Network Access Program school
+- completed your secondary education at a School Network Access Program school

 Preference will be given to students who are current or former refugees.
 Students who meet the following criteria will also be considered:

 - Applicants who were born overseas, are from a non-English speaking background and recently migrated to Australia